mwrazam/lidar-ground-segmentation/README.md

 The program will assume by default that the file is contained in the `/data` folder.
 The `--file` argument is required, but there are also some other options available (with defaults shown):

-`--datadir=data` set location of the data, intermediate outputs will be saved to this same folder `--debug=False` provides feedback as to which step the program is currently performing `--intermediate_output=True` produces intermediate .npy files along the way, reducing computation time with reruns
+`--datadir=data` sets location of the data, intermediate outputs will be saved to this same folder

+`--debug=False` provides feedback as to which step the program is currently performing

+`--intermediate_output=True` produces intermediate `.npy` files along the way, reducing computation time with reruns